edthedev/edthedev.github.io/learn2code/index.md

 Scratch also has a built in video tutorial series that explores a bunch of great computer science concepts.

 Let me know if you enjoy [my humble Scratch creations](https://scratch.mit.edu/users/edthedev/).

-### Robots!!! with BBC Micro:Bit

-For about $60.00 (one MicroBit and one CuteBot), your kid can have a robot trucking around the room, following code they wrote.
-Consider getting an extra MicroBit to act as a remote control via Bluetooth.

-[BBC Micro:Bit](https://makecode.microbit.org/) is currently the most afordable hardware I have found that can run block code.

-It comes with bunch of LEDs, a couple of buttons, a bluetooth radio, and a connector for an always growing set of add-on boards.

-[CuteBot](https://www.elecfreaks.com/learn-en/microbitKit/smart_cutebot/cutebot_car.html) is currently my favorite affordable robot frame.

 ### Code.org